The Top 10 Resume Mistakes to Avoid

 Rereading your documents out loud can also help you catch errors.

 Utilize online resources.
-On a personal note, I signed up for the free trial of Grammarly, then bought the annual version when my trial was up.
-It's definitely catching more mistakes than when I just used Word's spelling and grammar checker.
-Now, I use Microsoft Word's checker first, then run Grammarly to catch the rest of my errors.
+Sign up for a free trial of Grammarly, which will help you catch more mistakes than just using Word's spelling and grammar checker.
+You can use Microsoft Word's checker first, then run Grammarly to catch the rest of your errors.
 You can also use Grammarly's online grammar check for free.
 Editorr is another site you can use for online proofreading and copy editing.
 It's pay as you go, and one of the areas they specialize in is resumes and cover letters.